sound, projection, performance

 Commissioned by the biannual wats:ON Festival, BODY DRIFT is an immersive audiovisual performance that uses video-driven animation and multi-channel sound to examine the subtle shifts that take place in the development and degradation of sensory perception.
 The piece is a collaboration between software developer and experimental musician Chris Carlson and ULR's Jakob Marsico.

 The work references our unnoticed drifts in perception over time by creating moments of realization and convergence through sound and pattern.
 The piece structurally mirrors our growth and evolution of perception with age.

-Multiple performers exist on stage sitting or standing in a custom-fabricated rig.
-From a distance they will appear to be still.
-As the performance evolves, it will become apparent that the performers are moving on a micro scale; their movements are being captured and magnified on the large projection screens.
+Multiple performers exist on stage sitting or standing in a custom-fabricated rig, designed and fabricated by Standard & Custom .
+From a distance they appear to be still.
+As the performance evolves, it becomes apparent that the performers are moving on a micro scale; their movements are being captured and magnified on the large projection screens.